GPA (Abbreviation of Geo-Processing Automation)

-Refers to connecting a series of geographic data processing tools through certain logical relationships to build a model that can be processed automatically.
+Refers to connecting a series of geographic data processing tools through specific logical relationships to build a model that can be processed automatically.

 Model Builder